PhiliJ/TFnetwork/README.md

 For example, for treated group and NC group:

-First thing first, you will need to prepare the expression table of genes.
+First thing first, you will need to prepare the expression table of genes FOR EACH SAMPLE.
 The first row of the table should be ENSEMBL or ENTREZID, and the second row should be the row count of each gene, then name these table like below.

 Then, you will need to define variables for expression data files, sample names, group assignments, and a comparison to be made between groups for later analyses.